 About editions, if you can get a used 9th edition, rather than a brand new 10th edition, go for the 9th!
 There’s not going to be much difference from one edition to the next, so don’t worry if you can’t get the latest of the latest!

 This saves you having to buy a tonne of books at the start of term, spreading the cost, and gives you access to way more than the few you might have bought otherwise.
-You can highlight, annotate and cite the texts .within the site and carry around 200,000+ without feeling any weight on your back
+You can highlight, annotate and cite the texts online and carry around 200,000+ without feeling any weight on your back